Join

 You should be familiar with Kamloops and the surrounding area including the parks and trails.

 Prospective members will have a home life and employment situation that will allow full participation in training, search and rescue operations, and other activities of the team.
 Some operational tasks take place overnight and often into the next day.
+Members are expected to be at the SAR hall within 30 minutes of a call-out.

 At this time, Kamloops Search and Rescue is not accepting any applicants whose employment includes lengthy shift schedules or takes them out of Kamloops for long periods of time.